gvwilson/thirdbit/src/fiction/santas/index.md

 "That's what they both want.
 They just don't realize it yet."
-Finner's jaw dropped[^jaw-dropped] as Gran-Granna stepped out from behind a nearby tree, her sword cane in her hand.
+Finner's jaw dropped[^jaw-dropped]
+as Gran-Granna Tumbly stepped out from behind a nearby tree, her sword cane in her hand.
 "So what do you say?
 Shall we do this the easy way or the hard way?"